Home Improvement Rental Rehab Work

 original structurally, electrically and so forth.

-In contrast, Remodeling often entails making changes to structure, plumbing, electrical and other aspects of a property.
+In contrast, Remodeling often entails making changes or modifications to the property.

 Nearly all remodeling requires multiple permits and inspections.
 This can take a lot of time in which your rental property will be un-rentable.